fohfuu/fohfuu/README.md

 #### Hello!

-Thanks for being interested to have a look at my profile, haha

-I'm not fluent in absolutely any language, and I don't even know most of the theory.
+I'm not fluent in absolutely any (programming) language, and I don't even know most of the theory.
 I'm just a humble home user who's doing her best

 FOSS is the future, as the capitalism that usually accompanies closed-source projects